plusssamiya-sketch/local-fiscal-credit-spread-memo/README.md

 ## What I Practiced

+- Checking raw sample files before processing.
 - Cleaning fiscal and bond-spread sample files.
-- Constructing fiscal self-sufficiency, land-revenue share, and spread variables.
+- Constructing fiscal self-sufficiency, land-revenue share, credit-spread, and net-financing variables.
+- Merging region-month fiscal and bond-spread panels.
 - Producing descriptive charts and CSV tables in Python.
 - Writing down what data can and cannot be uploaded publicly.